 Suze Rotolo was an artist based in New York City.
 She died in February 2011.

 Ben Sandmel is a New Orleans-based journalist, folklorist, drummer, and producer.
 He is the author of Zydeco!, a collaboration with photographer Rick Olivier.
 He has played on and produced four albums, including Boogie Bill Webb’s Drinkin’ & Stinkin’ and the Hackberry Ramblers’ Grammy-nominated Deep Water.
 Since 1996 he has produced the Allison Miner Music Heritage Stage, the interview and oral history venue at the annual New Orleans Jazz & Heritage Festival.
-He is currently studying for a Master’s degree in Musicology at Tulane University and is based in New Orleans.
+His writing has appeared in Rolling Stone, Esquire, The Atlantic Monthly, and The New York Times Magazine.
+He is currently completing his Master’s degree in Musicology at Tulane University and is based in New Orleans.

-Michael Sragow is film critic for Film Comment, a programmer for The Criterion Channel, and the curator of the Moviegoer series for the Library of America.
-He edited the Library of America’s two volumes on James Agee’s fiction and nonfiction writing Produced and Abandoned: The National Society of Film Critics Write on the Best Films You’ve Never Seen.
-A former movie columnist for Salon and film critic for The New Yorker, Rolling Stone, The Boston Phoenix, The Los Angeles Herald Examiner, The San Francisco Examiner, The San Francisco Weekly, The Baltimore Sun, and the Orange County Register, The Atlantic and The New York Times, he is based in Los Angeles.
+Michael Sragow is a film critic for Film Comment, a programmer for The Criterion Channel, and the curator of the Moviegoer series for the Library of America.
+He edited the Library of America’s two volumes on James Agee’s fiction and nonfiction writing, as well as Produced and Abandoned: The National Society of Film Critics Write on the Best Films You’ve Never Seen.
+A former movie columnist for Salon and film critic for The New Yorker, Rolling Stone, The Boston Phoenix, The Los Angeles Herald Examiner, The San Francisco Examiner, The San Francisco Weekly, The Baltimore Sun, the Orange County Register, The Atlantic and The New York Times, he is based in Los Angeles.

 Ned Sublette writes about music, culture, and politics in the Afro-Atlantic world.
 A 2005-2006 Guggenheim Fellow, he has written for The New York Times, The Miami Herald, The Nation, Counterpunch, World Policy Journal, Vibe, Tracks and Island and is the author of Cuba and Its Music: From The First Drums To The Mambo, which won an ASCAP-Deems Taylor Award in 2005.
 He received the Patrick Henry Writing Fellowship in 2010-11 from the C.V.
-Starr Center for the Study of the American Experience at Washington College in Chestertown, Maryland.
-Well known as a singer-songwriter, his songs include Willie Nelson’s 2006 hit “Cowboys Are Frequently Secretly (Fond of Each Other),” and his albums include Cowboy Rumba (Palm Pictures) and the forthcoming Kiss You Down South.
-Also known for his achievements as a record and radio producer, he produced many episodes of the public radio program Afropop Worldwide beginning in 1990.
+Starr Center for the Study of the American Experience at Washington College in Chestertown, MD.
+Well known as a singer-songwriter, his songs include Willie Nelson’s 2006 hit “Cowboys Are Frequently Secretly (Fond of Each Other),” and his albums include Cowboy Rumba (Palm Pictures) and Kiss You Down South.
+As a record and radio producer, he produced many episodes of the public radio program Afropop Worldwide beginning in 1990.
 That same year he co-founded Qbadisc, the record label that pioneered contemporary Cuban music in the United States in the early ’90s.
 He lives in New York City with his wife and collaborator Constance.

-John Swenson has been writing about popular music for over 45 years, specializing in writing about the music of New Orleans; many of his articles have won press club awards and have been anthologized.
-He was a syndicated music columnist for more than 20 years at United Press International and Reuters, and has published 14 books and has worked as an editor for Crawdaddy, Rolling Stone, Circus, Rock World, and OffBeat magazine.
+John Swenson has been writing about popular music for over 45 years, specializing in the music of New Orleans; many of his articles have won press club awards and have been anthologized.
+He was a syndicated music columnist for more than 20 years at United Press International and Reuters, has published 14 books and has worked as an editor for Crawdaddy, Rolling Stone, Circus, Rock World, and OffBeat magazines.
 He also edited several classic reference books for Rolling Stone Press.
 Additionally, he has appeared on NPR, SIRIUS radio and New Orleans’ WWOZ and is a guest lecturer at Tulane University.
-He splits his time between Brooklyn, New York and New Orleans.
+He splits his time between Brooklyn and New Orleans.

-Nate Sloan is a musicologist, performer and educator based in New York City.
-He received his PhD from Stanford University and currently teaches at Fordham University.
+Nate Sloan is a musicologist, performer and educator based in Los Angeles.
+He received his PhD from Stanford University and currently teaches at the University of Southern California.
 Nate is host of the music podcast Switched on Pop and a pop music panelist on Canadian Broadcast Corporation (CBC) Radio’s Day 6.
 Nate is also an award-winning performer and composer.
 His two-man vaudeville act “The Gideon and Hubcap Show” has played at the Edinburgh Fringe Festival and at the Soho Theatre in London, and Nate composed the score for the 2014 SXSW Short Doc prize film Slomo.

 Charlie is the co-host of Switched On Pop, a songwriter and longtime musical collaborator with his co-host Nate Sloan.
 Charlie also works in the humanitarian sector, serving as the Director of Product Management at Ushahidi, which builds crowdsourcing software to help people raise their voice.
 Previously, Charlie worked for Google and Google.org where he worked on internet access software and infrastructure projects to bridge the digital divide in the developing world.
 He also co-founded Runa, a social enterprise tea company that works with over 2,000 indigenous farming families.

-John Szwed is director of the Center for Jazz Studies and the Professor of Music and Jazz Studies at Columbia University in New York; he is also the former Musser Professor of Anthropology, African American Studies, Music and American Studies at Yale University.
-His writing has frequently appeared in The New York Times and The Village Voice.
-He received his Ph.D. from Ohio State University in Anthropology and he currently lives in Philadelphia.
+John Szwed was director of the Center for Jazz Studies and is a former professor of Music and Jazz Studies at Columbia University in New York; he is also the former John M. Musser Professor of Anthropology, African American Studies, and Film Studies at Yale University.
+He has authored or edited eighteen books and his writing has appeared in The New York Times, The Washington Post, The Village Voice, and many other publications.
+He has received fellowships from the John M. Guggenheim Foundation and the Rockefeller Foundation.
+He has produced several recordings and has appeared in a number of documentaries and television specials; as a jazz musician, he played the bass and trombone professionally for over a decade.
+He received his Ph.D. in Anthropology from Ohio State University and currently lives in Philadelphia.

 Harry Smith: A Biography

 Jessica Vitkus is an award-winning television producer and writer.
 Her work has appeared in Domino, Slate, Elle, Martha Stewart Living and InStyle.
-Jessica produced for MTV News and Specials, wrote for Pop-Up Video and DL Hughley Breaks the News, wrote and produced field segments for The Daily Show with Jon Stewart.
-She co-wrote MTV teen dramady My Life As Liz.
-And more recently Jessica executive produced the Too Cute series for Animal Planet and Double Divas for Lifetime.
+Jessica was a producer for MTV News and Specials, wrote for Pop-Up Video and DL Hughley Breaks the News, and wrote and produced field segments for The Daily Show with Jon Stewart.
+She co-wrote MTV teen dramady My Life As Liz and more recently executive-produced the Too Cute series for Animal Planet and Double Divas for Lifetime.
 She is based in New York City.

-Elijah Wald has been a musician since childhood and a writer for more than twenty years, having written for periodicals such as the Los Angeles Times, The New York Times, The Washington Post, Tower Pulse, Songlines, Sing Out, and Living Blues, and The Boston Globe, where he served as the world music critic throughout the 1990s.
-He has written a number of books including Narcocorrido: A Journey Into the Music of Drugs, Guns, and Guerrillas, Escaping the Delta: Robert Johnson and the Invention of the Blues, and The Mayor of Macdougal Street: A Memoir by Dave Van Ronk.
-Having won a Grammy in 2002 for the album notes to The Arhoolie Records 40th Anniversary Box, for which he was also nominated as a producer, Wald has produced several albums and recorded two of his own, and has taught and lectured at numerous universities.
-He holds an interdisciplinary PhD in sociolinguistics and ethnomusicology, and is the recipient of numerous awards for his writing, including an ASCAP-Deems Taylor Award and an American Musicological Society award.
-He is based in Philadelphia.
+Elijah Wald has been a folk blues guitarist since childhood and a writer for more than thirty years, and his work has appeared in publications such as the Los Angeles Times, The New York Times, The Washington Post, The Tower Pulse, Songlines, Sing Out, Living Blues, and The Boston Globe, where he served as world music critic throughout the 1990s.
+He won a Grammy in 2002 for his album notes for The Arhoolie Records 40th Anniversary Box, and has produced several albums and recorded two of his own.
+He has taught blues history at UCLA and lectured widely on American, Mexican, and world music.
+He holds an interdisciplinary Ph.D. in ethnomusicology and sociolinguistics.
+Wald is based in Philadelphia, PA.

 The Showrunners: A Season Inside The Billion-Dollar, Death-Defying, Madcap World of Television’s Real Stars

-Sue Williamson is the founding editor of artthrob.co.az, the leading online magazine on contemporary art in South Africa, and regularly contributes to international art journals.
-A published author and practicing artist herself, her work has been exhibited in institutions such as the Centre for Contemporary Art, Brussels, the Museum of Modern Art, New York, the Museum of African Art, Washington, the Birmingham Museum of Art, Alabama, and the San Diego Museum of Contemporary Art.
+Sue Williamson is the founding editor of artthrob.co.za, the leading online magazine on contemporary art in South Africa, and regularly contributes to international art journals.
+An author and practicing artist herself, Williamson’s work has been exhibited in institutions such as the Centre for Contemporary Art, Brussels, the Museum of Modern Art, New York, the Museum of African Art, Washington, the Birmingham Museum of Art, Alabama, and the San Diego Museum of Contemporary Art.
 She lives in Cape Town, South Africa.

-Chris Willman is an author and the former music critic for Entertainment Weekly magazine and The Wrap/Reuters.
-He is currently a regular contributor to TV Guide, as the beat writer for the NCIS franchise, as well as Yahoo!’s featured breaking music news blogger.
-His reviews and features have appeared in Parade, Rolling Stone, New York, Spin, People, The Los Angeles Times, Entertainment Weekly, GQ, Billboard, The Hollywood Reporter, AARP, The San Francisco Chronicle, Paste, Relix, The Men’s Book, CMT.com, and his work has been selected for the annual Best Music Writing book series.
+Chris Willman is a regular contributor to TV Guide, the beat writer for the NCIS franchise, Yahoo!’s featured breaking music news blogger, and the former music critic for Entertainment Weekly and The Wrap/Reuters.
+His reviews and features have appeared in Parade, Rolling Stone, New York, Spin, People, The Los Angeles Times, Entertainment Weekly, GQ, Billboard, The Hollywood Reporter, AARP, The San Francisco Chronicle, Paste, Relix, The Men’s Book, and CMT.com; his work has been selected for the annual Best Music Writing book series.
 He has also provided liner notes for boxed sets and CD packages from Steely Dan, the Dixie Chicks, Randy Newman, T Bone Burnett, Johnny Cash, Alan Jackson, George Jones, and Steve Taylor.
 He lives in Los Angeles.